 - Back from the Dead: Is revived by Geronimon in "The Small Hero".

 - Break Out Villain: Starting with Ultra Galaxy Mega Monster Battle, he tends to make appearances against other kaiju or Ultramen as he has a decent number of fans.

 - Breath Weapon: A stream of flames.

-- Everything's Better with Dinosaurs: Resembles one, though his thin, segmented body is based on earthworms.
+- Everything's Better with Dinosaurs: Resembles one, although his thin, segmented body is actually based on earthworms.

 - Pet Monstrosity: Of the Underground People.

 - Prehistoric Monster: Like the Underground People, Telesdon was trapped underground millions of years ago and evolved in the darkness, hating the surface dwellers.